CyberTechTorres/Community-Threat-Hunt/README.md

 🚩 **Flag 3 – DISCOVERY - Network Reconnaissance**
 🎯 **Objective:** Identify any signs of enumerating network topology.
+:brain: **Thought Process:** It's common for threat actor to proceed with enumerating network topology once they have gained initial access to identify lateral movement opportunities.
+Threat actors will utilize powershell.exe or cmd.exe to execute network specific commands and arguements.
+Query will be tailored towards InitiatingProcessCommandLine for anything containing powershell.exe or cmd.exe.
+Projecting ProcessCommandLine to see the syntax threat actor used.
+I looked at the earliest dates to investigate any suspicious network topology commands.<br/>
 📌 **Finding (answer):** `"ARP.EXE" -a`
 🔍 **Evidence:**
 - **Host:** "azuki-logistics"